Amber-Pittman/node-db3-guided/LectureNotes.md

     * Try running the request again.
 You will now see a list of posts for a specific user.
 Success!

+    * Add the mergeParams to your child router (`posts-router`) too before moving forward.

 5. Add a join statement to our query to get our user name in our post router.
 Doing so will be helpful when someone requests the user name from our API.

     * Put the Join before the where